 Again, parts are readily available, along with all the factory service publications (no Haynes or Chilton's for this low-volume car) so the mechanically inclined should be able to fix the cars properly.
 If you don't have the skill set to do the work, refer to the mentions above of the DeLorean-specific service centers in the US and abroad.

 All DeLoreans left the factory in bare stainless steel - there were no factory painted cars - and while records exist that seem to indicate as many as three cars were painted by DMC here in the states, these cars are well-documented.
 Beware of anyone stating that his or her car was painted at the factory or at the direction of John DeLorean - ask for documentation.
 Many cars were painted at the dealers prior to sale, but this is not the same as a factory painted or factory authorized painted car.

-In some cases, DeLoreans were painted as it was cheaper to paint than replace or properly repair the stainless panels.
+In some cases, DeLoreans were painted as it was cheaper to paint than replace or properly repair the stainless panels after an accident.
 If considering a painted car, it's best to have the car examined by someone experienced with paint and bodywork to look for evidence of repair.

 Keep in mind that, on average, a painted DeLorean is worth up to 40-50% LESS than an unpainted, stainless DeLorean.
 It can, though, cost several thousand dollars to return the brushed stainless finish to a painted DeLorean – if you want a stainless finish, you're usually better off ahead to buy a unpainted DeLorean than attempt to strip and re-grain the panels on a painted one.